ShwetaRawat/DrAkMohapatraPortfolio-Frontend/README.md

 ## Project Overview

 This portfolio website was developed to enhance Dr. AK Mohapatra's online visibility and foster potential collaborations.
 The project includes both frontend and backend components, which are deployed in separate repositories.
 Dr. Mohapatra manages the research paper section through a dedicated admin interface, ensuring the portfolio remains current without ongoing developer support.
+Demonstration

 ### Key Features